erinworth/erinworth.github.io/_portfolio/webflow.md

 short-description: BlocJams for iOS is awesome!

 ---
-This is an example of a post which includes a feature image specified in the front matter of the post.
-The feature image spans the full-width of the page, and is shown with the title on permalink pages.
+This is kind of weird because we never did a project called WebFlow.
+Curious.
 ---
 ## Explanation
 ---